-As of January 2017, HAICA had licensed 23 private radio stations and 10 associative radio stations, as well as 11 private television channels.
-However 3 of them (Hannibal TV, Nessma TV and El Hiwar Ettounsi TV) have yet to abide by the "broadcasting regulator's specifications," according to HAICA Board members.
+As of April 2017, HAICA had licensed 23 private radio stations and 10 associative radio stations, as well as 11 private television channels.

 Tunisian media owners, shades of Italy's Berlusconi

 Currently, the biggest threat to independent journalism and broadcast media regulation stems from media owners seeking to follow the example of Italian media tycoon and former Prime Minister Silvio Berlusconi.